m-kupiec/compendium-typescript/README.md

 ### No TypeScript Support

+"TypeScript with JavaScript . . .
+This is when you use an editor which uses TypeScript to provide tooling like auto-complete, jump to symbol and refactoring tools like rename." ([TypeScript](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html))

 "Visual Studio Code uses TypeScript under the hood to make it easier to work with JavaScript." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

 ### Intermediate TypeScript Support